Alexa speakers play nicely with a host of music services, and that includes Spotify.

-4. Log in to your Spotify Premium account with your credentials
+5. Log in to your Spotify Premium account with your credentials.

 Can you use Spotify Free with Alexa?

-How to make Spotify the preferred music service
+How to set Spotify as the default music service for Alexa

-It's great that Amazon has been open enough to let you use Spotify as your Echo's default audio provider instead of its own service.
+It's great that Amazon has been open enough to let you set Spotify as your Echo's default audio provider instead of its own service.

 Can you use multiple Spotify accounts?